Released July 1975

 RCA’s executives were highly disturbed by Lou’s delivery of this demented disc.
 It was withdrawn from sale within three weeks of release.

-Most likely a surprise to himself, Reed soon gained an appreciation of his own abominable noise, as did many of his fans.
+Most likely a surprise to himself, Reed gained an appreciation of his own abominable noise, as did many of his fans.
 The album’s legend grew over time, heralding Punk and Industrial music.
 Lou stood by his work amidst the harshest criticism of any album, ever.

 The last groove on the album is a continuous loop – meant to go on forever.